jwrr/docker-stuff/dockerfiles/boost_1_81/README.md

 docker run --rm -v .:/workspace jwrr/boost_1_81 bash compile.sh
 ```

-If you want to an interactive shell that runs in the container do the following.
+If you want an interactive shell that runs in the container do the following.

 ```
 docker run -it -v .:/workspace jwrr/boost_1_81 bash